georgianacaliman/GeorgianaCaliman.com/README.txt

 This is a personal website.

-This is one of my attempts to tinker with code.
+This is one of my attempts at tinkering with code.

 Credits:
 	AJ: aj@lkn.io | @ajlkn